 Twin trends-the urban affordability crunch and growing numbers of ethnic minority families-point to the relevance of multigenerational housing and the need for reformation of city policies.
-In 2016, a record 20 percent of the US lived with
+In 2016, a record 20 percent of the US lived with multiple generations in one household, according to the Pew Research Center.
+The trend has grown, with nearly 10 percent of children in the US living with parents and grandparents in 2016, compared with less than 6 percent a decade earlier.

-Asian and Hispanic populations, growing more rapidly than the white populace, are more likely to live in multigenerational family households.138 Multigenerational households tend to prefer public transportation options and living close to shops and restaurants.139
+Asian and Hispanic populations, growing more rapidly than the white populace, are more likely to live in multigenerational family households.
+Multigenerational households tend to prefer public transportation options and living close to shops and restaurants.

 Yet many cities curtail multifamily structures with setback rules and controls on accessory dwelling units, or ADUs, so-called granny units or in-law suites.
 Economic repercussions of such regulatory constraints are costly: In highproductivity cities, they cost the United States an expanded workforce that would increase US GDP by 9.5 percent, University of California, Berkeley and University of Chicago researchers calculated.
-140 The appeal of multifamily housing is especially relevant where urban housing stock sags under the pressure of bustling job markets that draw new house hunters, driving up prices.
+The appeal of multifamily housing is especially relevant where urban housing stock sags under the pressure of bustling job markets that draw new house hunters, driving up prices.